maddimathon/utility-classes-js/README.md

 # Maddi’s Utility Classes

 Classes of utility functions to use/extend in other projects.
-It’s mostly for my own use, so don’t expect a perfect library!
+It’s mostly for my own use, so don’t expect a perfect library (at least not yet)!
 I often edit/update as I work on other projects.

 - [Classes](#classes)
 - [License](#license)